laravel-bridge/slim/README.md

 // Rename use class
 use LaravelBridge\Slim\App;

-// Or rename new instace class
+// Or rename new instance class
 $app = new \LaravelBridge\Slim\App();
 ```